Long-Term Drug & Alcohol Rehab: Why It Might Be Beneficial

 - Have made unsuccessful attempts to quit or cut back

-- You use drugs and alcohol more than originally intended
+- You use drugs and drink more than initially intended

 - You no longer participate in activities you used to enjoy